in situ polishing metrology

 One answer is to install measurement equipment directly into polishing systems, which eliminates material handling and fixturing time.
 The challenge for in situ polishing metrology, however, is overcoming the air flow, vibration and noise associated with such equipment.
 The measurement systems must also be very compact, and robust enough to stand up to the vibration and debris in this challenging application.

-Instantaneous measurement using 4D’s dynamic interferometers and optical profilers makes it possible to measure surface shape (PhaseCam) and surface roughness (NanoCam Sq) despite vibration.
+Instantaneous measurement using 4D’s dynamic interferometers and optical profilers makes it possible to measure surface shape (PhaseCam) and surface roughness (NanoCam HD) despite vibration.
 Both systems have been incorporated directly into polishing equipment, providing immediate feedback for the polishing process on many of the world’s premier telescope and space optics projects.

 Homogeneity is a measurement of how much a specific glass optic’s refractive index deviates across its substance.
 Using our dynamic, short coherence interferometers, you can measure homogeneity more easily with three, not four, measurements.
 Plane-parallel flats without wedge can also be measured.

 Parallelism is a measurement of how well aligned the two faces of a flat are to each other.
 For many optics, a wedge angle between the front and back surface is deliberately created to prevent the two surfaces from interfering.
 Both parallelism and wedge can be measured on 4D interferometers.
 Parallelism is particularly easy, using our short coherence source.

 High Throughput Measurement Speeds Production of Large Mirrors

 This article discusses the challenges of measuring large optics during polishing, how Dynamic Interferometry

 has been applied to overcome these challenges, and the benefits to optics manufacturers of employing the